Caroline Branham: Children

 By 1788, the couple had two toddlers, Wilson and Rachel.
 They later had a total of eight children, which also included Jemima, Leanthe, Polly, Peter, Austin, and Daniel.
-Her ninth child Lucy, likely sired by Custis, was born about 1806 and bore a resemblance to Custis's daughter Mary.
+Her ninth child, Lucy, likely sired by Custis, was born about 1806 and bore a resemblance to Custis's daughter Mary.
 Custis also had children with Arianna Carter, another enslaved woman.

-Like other enslaved people, Branham and Hardiman were considered property of their slaveholders.
-Children born to an enslaved woman were born into slavery and were the property of their mother's slaveholder (per partus sequitur ventrem).
+Like other enslaved people, Branham and Hardiman were considered the property of their enslavers.
+Enslaved mothers' children were born into slavery; they were the property of their mother's enslaver (per partus sequitur ventrem).
 Until they were eleven years of age, children occupied the work day by playing and looking after one another.
 They completed chores assigned by their parents.
 Branham's and Charlotte's children were known to play in the yard by the mansion.
-To protect the landscaping, Washington moved slaves further away from the mansion into the greenhouse complex by 1793 and thereafter only the cook and butler's children could play in the mansion yard.
-At the age of eleven, children at Mount Vernon became part of the workforce.
+To protect the landscaping, Washington moved enslaved people further away from the mansion into the greenhouse complex by 1793; thereafter, only the cook and butler's children could play in the mansion yard.
+Washington forced enslaved children to begin working on Mount Vernon once they were 11.

 Negotiation to free grandson

 In the 1820s, Branham agreed to in-depth interviews with historian Jared Sparks on the condition that her grandson Robert H. Robinson, a toddler at the time, was to be freed.
 Sparks was conducting research for his biography of Washington.
 (He was later president of Harvard College.)
 Robert, Lucy's son, was purchased in 1827 by Robert H. Miller, who was a Quaker.
 In 1834, he was apprenticed for eleven years to Robert Jamieson, who was a baker and businessman in Arlington.
-The 21-year old was freed in January 1846.
+The 21-year-old was freed in January 1846.
 The Robert H. Robinson Library was named for him.

 Death

 Caroline Branham died in 1843.
-She was buried on March 13, 1843, in Alexandria, Virginia in the graveyard of Christ Church.
-There was no marker for her grave nor for any other African Americans at that time.
+She was buried on March 13, 1843, in Alexandria, Virginia, in the graveyard of Christ Church.
+Although her name is recorded in the records of Christ Church under "burial of blacks", at the time there was no marker for her grave or any other African American.